-As a beekeeper, have you ever wondered how many honeybees might exist in the typical hive?
+As a beekeeper, have you ever wondered how many honeybees might exist in the typical Langstroth 10-frame hive?
 I was curious about the number honeybees flying around my backyard and decided to conduct some studies to determine how many bees were in each hive.
-Of the course of three months, I developed a method to estimate the average bee count per hive.
+Over the course of four months, I developed a method to estimate the average honey bee count per hive.
 If you calculate the average number of cells in a typical deep-frame you find that there are approximately sixteen workers cells per side, in a one inch square cut (see images below).

 Estimating Colony Populations and Apiary Value

 Estimating Colony Populations